zrobertson466920/zrobertson466920.github.io/_posts/2024-12-31-branchingAnalysis.md

 - Develop new metrics for measuring knowledge structure
 - Explore the parallels between natural and artificial information growth

-Just as ecologists study forests to understand natural systems, we believe studying how knowledge naturally organizes itself can lead to better ways of managing and growing information.
-Our research has evolved from tending a simple garden to understanding a complex forest ecosystem, complete with its own natural laws and patterns.
+Just as ecologists study trees to understand natural systems, we believe studying how thought naturally organizes itself can lead to better ways of managing and growing information.
+Our research has evolved from tending a simple garden to understanding a complex tree ecosystem, complete with its own natural laws and patterns.

 We invite researchers and developers to consider: How might understanding these natural patterns of knowledge organization influence the design of future information systems?
 Could artificial chains of thought be more effective if they had features more resembling self-organized branching structure?